epfl-lara/welder/doc/Tutorial.md

 ```

 The above code snippet simply defines a program which contains the function `sum`.
-This function performs the sum of all integers from `0` to its argument.
+This function performs the sum of all integers from `0` to its argument `n`.
 Called on `0`, it simply returns `0`.
-On values `n` different from `0`, the function recursively calls itself on the value `n - 1` and adds `n` to the result.
+On values of `n` different from `0`, the function recursively calls itself on `n - 1` and adds `n` to the result.

 Importing Welder
 ----------------

-Now is time to actually use Welder to prove the property.
+Now is time to actually use Welder.
-First, we must create a `Theory` over the `sumProgram` we have just defined.
+First, we must create a `Theory` over the `sumProgram` that we have just defined.
 For this, we can use the `theoryOf` function.

 ```scala
 import welder._